ggorlen/portascrape/README.md

 ### TODO

+- should be loadable on nav with [this approach](https://stackoverflow.com/questions/79716676/python-playwright-mouse-pointer-ui-enable/79716698#79716698)
 - Remove all/click all/select all (e.g. `ps.$$remove()`, `ps.$$()`, `ps.$$map()`, etc)
 - Add github pages docs and demo (and maybe playground)
 - Use separate opts for `wait` because it doesn't use text matchers.